|

 • 8 cup Pyrex measuring cup with pour spout that strained milk goes into

-• Many half gallon sized mason or milk jars
+• Many half-gallon sized mason or milk jars

-That is really it.
+That is it.
 You’ll see lots of different stanchion setups and milk machines out there.
 But we like the slow pace and natural connection to your animal when milking by hand.

 Some of the above links are affiliate links.
 This means we earn a small commission on qualifying purchases at no cost to you.
 We are so appreciative of your support!